sumitdhara609/algo-progress-hub/README.md

 ## 🌍 Overview

-Consistency is the biggest challenge in mastering DSA.
+Consistency is one of the biggest challenges in mastering Data Structures & Algorithms.

-**Algo Progress Hub** solves this by providing a simple yet structured CLI-based tracking system that helps users record progress, organize practice, and maintain discipline in problem-solving.
+**Algo Progress Hub** solves this problem by providing a simple yet effective CLI-based tracking system that helps users:
+- Record their progress
+- Organize practice problems
+- Build long-term coding discipline

-This project is built with a focus on clarity, simplicity, and long-term learning improvement.
+This project is designed with a focus on **clarity, simplicity, and consistent learning improvement**.

 ---